-CAIRN TERRIER
+CAIRN TERRIE

 This is another breed we have owned.
 Our children found our little dog be a delightful, lively, intelligent companion.